berniris/Educational-Hangman-Game/project-worksheet.md

 Include a full list of features that have been prioritized based on the `Time and Importance` Matix.

 In order of importance:
-1. Getting the hangman to form one body part at a time with each incorrect guess
+1. Getting the game to start from the landing screen
-2. Getting the play game button to take you to the game
+2. Getting the multiple choice buttons to register correct or incorrect on click
-3. Getting the click on the alphabet button to correspond to a incorrect guess getting tallied to an "incorrect guess bank" plus a hangman body part addition and vice versa if the letter guess is correct
+3. Getting the game to proceed to the next question after the counter has run out
-4. Getting the game to acknowledge an end begin again
+4. Getting the game to end and show an option to replay.
-5. Add hint on second to last guess in the form of a brief flash of an image - won't stay there for long and will let user know it'll be quick so they should pay attention.
+5. Getting the game to show an X or a check mark if the answer is wrong or right
-5. Add some hover animations for alphabet buttons
+6. Getting the monster to grow incrementally with each incorrect answer
-6. Add landing page animations
+7. Getting the current state of the monster's body to display to the screen after each incorrect answer and a completed monster if the monster gets completed before all the questions are asked.

 ## Game Components